spatie/ray/docs/usage/reference.md

     }
 </style>

-We asume you have completed the [installation](/docs/ray/v1/installation-in-your-project/introduction) of the Ray package or library in your project.
+We assume you have completed the [installation](/docs/ray/v1/installation-in-your-project/introduction) of the Ray package or library in your project.

 To display something in Ray use the `ray()` function.
 It accepts everything: strings, arrays, objects, ... you name it.